 Valentine's Day Fun – various locations

-George Washington's 285th Birthday – Washington Crossing, PA
+George Washington's Birthday Celebration – Washington Crossing, PA

-Head across the Delaware river to celebrate our first president with a birthday party featuring children's activities and cake cut with General Washington's own sword.
+Head across the Delaware river to celebrate our first president's 286th birthday at a party featuring children's activities and cake cut with General Washington's own sword.
 Buildings in the historic village will be open during the day, and kids are encouraged to bring homemade cards to present to George himself, who will be on hand for the festivities.
 Admission is just $1.

-Family Day at the State Theater – New Brunswick
+Family Day at State Theater New Jersey – New Brunswick

 School is closed today, but there's plenty for the kids to do at this day-long festival.
-Spread across four venues—the State Theatre, Crossroads Theatre, United Methodist Church, and Livingston Avenue—Family Day includes dozens of performances, workshops, and hands-on activities, many of them free.
+Spread across four venues—the State Theatre, the Heldrich Hotel, United Methodist Church, and Mason Gross School of the Arts—Family Day includes dozens of performances, workshops, and hands-on activities, many of them free.
 There's also face painting, balloon animals, games, food, and more.

-Kids can learn how to cook maple sap down into syrup over a fire at the Reeves-Reed Arboretum.
-Photo courtesy of the arboretum.
+Kids can learn how to tap maple sap at the Reeves-Reed Arboretum.
+Photo courtesy of the arboretum

 Maple Sugaring – various locations